phax/ph-diver/README.md

     * Each Version Number must be unique per combination of *Group ID* and *Artefact ID*
     * The usage of semantic version supports the strict ordering of elements
     * Each version must follow either the form `major[.minor[.micro[-classifier]]]` where `major`, `minor` and `micro` must be unsigned integer values (like 1 or 2023) or the form `classifier` which is interpreted as `0.0.0-classifier`.
-    * The version classifier `SNAPSHOT` is a special case and identifies "work in progress" artefacts that are not final yet
+    * The version classifiers `SNAPSHOT`, `alpha`, `beta`, `milestone` and `rc` are special cases and identify "pre-release" artefacts that are not final yet.
+They are ordered BEFORE the respective final release - see *Version Classifier Ordering* below
-    * The Version Number MUST be treated case sensitive
+    * The Version Number MUST be treated case sensitive.
+The only exception is the recognition of the pre-release classifiers listed above, which is case **insensitive**.
+That affects the ordering only - `1.0.0-RC1` and `1.0.0-rc1` remain two different versions
 * Optional **Classifier**
     * It MAY be empty and follow the regular expression `[a-zA-Z0-9_\-\.]{0,64}`
     * The Classifier MUST be treated case sensitive